susmitathapa/mobile-app-levelUp/README.md

 ﻿# mobile-app-levelUp

-####  a simple app that hepls students to  gain some surface knowledge about the subject they are studying.
+####  a simple app that helps students to  gain some surface knowledge about the subject they are studying.